-Individuals being treated for head and neck cancer faces unique, and sometimes very difficult, challenges eating and maintaining a healthy nutrition level during treatment.
+Individuals being treated for head and neck cancer face unique and sometimes very difficult challenges eating and maintaining a healthy nutrition level during treatment.
 Treatments for head and neck cancer can cause side effects including weight loss, fatigue, nausea, diarrhea, constipation, low blood counts and increased risk of infection.

 These side effects can inhibit patients’ ability to stay nourished and interfere with treatment.
 In addition, depending upon the treatment plan, patients may experience discomfort and pain in chewing and swallowing, as well as loss of taste.

 The Head and Neck Cancer Alliance provides the following recommendations to help patients maintain healthy nutrition during cancer treatment.

 THINK “SOFT” DIET

 - With the oral, head and neck cancer diet, opt for soft and moist foods, which can help alleviate some of the painful side effects of eating during and post treatment.

 - Invest in a blender to puree fruits and vegetables, and create soups.

 - Be sure to drink plenty of water and liquids to minimize dry mouth symptoms.